sim590/lain-wiki/Layouts.md

 `termfair`
 --------

-I do a lot of work on terminals.
-The common tiling algorithms usually maximize windows, so you'll end up with a terminal that has about 200 columns or more.
-That's way too much.
-Have you ever read a manpage in a terminal of this size?

 This layout restricts the size of each window.
 Each window will have the same width but is variable in height.
 Furthermore, windows are left-aligned.
 The basic workflow is as follows (the number above the